What is Sum of Years Digits Depreciation Method?

 - Calculate the Sum of Useful Years of the Asset.

-- In Sum of the year depreciation method, the depreciation amount is multiplied by a depreciation factor each year.
+- The depreciation amount is multiplied by a depreciation factor each year.
 The depreciation factor is the useful life of the asset divided by the sum of the useful years of the asset.

 - Let us say, the useful life of an asset is 3.
 Then, the sum of useful years = 3 + 2 + 1 = 6 Thus, the factors for each year will be 3/6, 2/6, 1/6 respectively for the 1st, 2nd and 3rd